 This post may contain affiliate links.

-This winter has been cold, blistery, never-ending and my kids have had more snow days than I can count.
+This winter has been cold, blistery, and never-ending, and my kids have had more snow days than I can count.
 The way I see it is that I can sit around and complain about it.
 Or I can sit around and warm myself up with some copycat Olive Garden Pasta e Fagioli soup!

 There are a few things that you should note about this recipe: